Abishek-Jayan/WebXR_Server_Project/README.md

 # VorteXR

 A NodeJS-based server-side VR rendering system using WebRTC to offload WebXR computation.
-This system reduces frame latency by up to **70%** (from 130ms to 25ms) across 100 tested sessions, enabling **platform-agnostic**, low-latency VR experiences on **low-end devices**.

 ## Features